Macron dampens Johnson's plan to renegotiate Brexit | DW | 22.08.2019

 French President Emmanuel Macron and British Prime Minister Boris Johnson have met in Paris to discuss Brexit.
 Macron called the Irish backstop "indispensable" to a Brexit deal.
 Johnson had said the backstop has to go.

-French President Emmanuel Macron put the brakes on British Prime Minister Boris Johnson's bid to reopen Brexit negotiations on Thursday, saying that there was not enough time to find a new withdrawal agreement by the October 31 divorce deadline.
+French President Emmanuel Macron put the brakes on British Prime Minister Boris Johnson's bid to reopen Brexit negotiations, saying on Thursday that there was not enough time to find a new withdrawal agreement by the October 31 divorce deadline.

 Johnson arrived in Paris a day after receiving an apparent minor boost from German Chancellor Angela Merkel, who raised the prospect of Britain putting forward another option for the Irish border within 30 days.